Understanding Flybarless RC Helicopters:

 We do after all live in a 3 dimensional universe, and it's impossible to detect more than 3 axis of physical spacial movement along the yaw, pitch, and roll axis.
 The correct term they should be marketed by is 6 or 9 axis sensors or IMU's not gyros.

-The 6 axis IMU will use a standard 3 axis gyro in combination with a 3 axis accelerometer.
+The 6 axis IMU will use a standard 3 axis MEMS gyro in combination with a 3 axis accelerometer.
 The gyro sensors detect rotational movement around each axis, while the accelerometer sensors can reference both acceleration and gravity pull around each axis to further stabilize the heli and level it out in a bail out or save activation.
 Drifting still will occur however as error rates build over time.

 The 9 axis IMU as pictured above adds in three magnetometer sensors on each axis which reference magnetic fields to help with the time induced drifting problem.